 Enrolling in the University of Wisconsin Oshkosh Cooperative Academic Partnership Program (CAPP) Biology 105-Biology Concepts Unity course is a convenient and affordable way for high school students to earn concurrent high school and college credit, while developing key skills for future success.

 The dual-credit Biology course is a first course for most Biology majors and pre-med students.
 The program is nationally accredited through NACEP.

 - Other dual-credit opportunities:

 - Grand Canyon University

 Advanced Placement (AP) Classes:Up to 12 credits for college.

 Advanced Placement is a program run by the College Board that allows students to take special high school courses in which they can earn college credit and/or qualify for more advanced classes when they begin college.
 They are designed to give the student the experience of an intro-level college class while still in high school.
 The student may receive college credit for the class after passing the AP exam.

-Racine Lutheran High School offers AP Biology, AP Calculus, AP Literature and Composition, and AP U.S. History.
+Racine Lutheran High School offers the following AP courses: Biology, Calculus, Literature and Composition, and U.S. History.
 See the Course Description Booklet for more details.

 Students must complete at least 25.5 credits to graduate.
-Most students complete 7 credits per school year or at least 28 during high school.
+Most students complete seven credits per school year or at least 28 during high school.
 Additional information is available in the Student Handbook.